 Those who have experienced nerve damage as a result of injuries or accidents often experience significant degrees of pain.
 They also find that their muscles become weaker and, in some cases, they are even paralyzed.
 This can lead to significant disabilities.

 Unfortunately, while medication does exist for neuropathy, it is only partially effective and recovery rates are very low.
-For this reason, people look towards products that contain fish oil, such as Nerve Renew, in order to get some relief.
+For this reason, people look towards products that contain fish oil in order to get some relief.

 The latest study at Queen Mary University of London, was published in the Journal of Neuroscience.
 What it highlighted was that treatment with omega 3 could be incredibly important in helping people to recover from injuries to their nerves.
 This is a true breakthrough in the field of science.